MichaelTague/cs50-python/project/README.md

               Final Payment:  $273.47
               Total Interest: $2,793.88 (19% of payments)

-The "Final Payment", the payment due in the last month of the loan, is typically less than the monthly loan payment due to dollar and cent rounding as the loan is paid.
+The "Final Payment", which is the payment due in the last month of the loan, is typically less than the monthly loan payment due to dollar and cent rounding as the loan is paid.

 If any one of the four fields is not provided, it will be calculated.

 Additionally, care is made to adjust any calculated value so that:

-    1. The "Final Payment" will NEVER exceed the "Loan Payment".
+    1. The "Final Payment" will NEVER exceed the monthly "Loan Payment".
-    2. But, the "Final Payment" will be as close as possible to the "Loan Payment" amount.
+    2. The "Final Payment" will be as close as possible to the "Loan Payment" amount.
-       For example, the "Loan Payment" will be reduced as much as possible to yield a "Final Payment" as close as possible to the "Loan Payment", but not in excess of it.
+       The "Loan Payment" will be adjusted up or down to yield a "Final Payment" as close as possible to the "Loan Payment", but not in excess of it.
     3. In some cases, it may be necessary for the loan to end early by one or more months.
        This is always preferred over having the "Final Payment" exceed the "Loan Payment".